PuwasalaG/conduits/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# conduits (CONDitional UI for Time Series normalization)
+# conduits (CONDitional UI for Time Series normalisation)

 <!-- badges: start -->
 <!-- badges: end -->

 Package `conduits` provides an user interface for conditionally